BIOL203/BIOL203/README.md

 ## Important Files:
 * index.md : Content for homepage
 * \_config.yml: basic settings, theme, site title, how to structure links to posts, etc.
 * \_include and \_layout files: HTML code for the theme layout.
-Defaults for this theme (minima) are [here](https://github.com/jekyll/minima), but if you copy and paste any file into this repo and edit locally, the local files will override the default
+Defaults for this theme (minima) are [here](https://github.com/jekyll/minima), but your HTML-savy, you can copy and paste any file into these folders and edit locally to override the default layout.

 ## Adding Pages:
 * Add file and name it pagename.md